spoorthialva/CAPSTONE/README.md

 # CAPSTONE
-Object recognition and Video Analyser
+Object recognition and Video Analyser for the visually impaired